How I’m Living With Anxiety During a World Pandemic

 I Am One of Those People

-Over the years, I have learned a variety of different, healthy ways to deal with my anxiety.
-I go to yoga, I share my thoughts with others when I feel overwhelmed, and I make sure I am taking the right steps to ensure I am always practicing forms of self-care.
+Over the years, I have learned various different, healthy ways to deal with my anxiety.
+I go to yoga, share my thoughts with others when I feel overwhelmed, and make sure I am taking the right steps to ensure I am always practicing forms of self-care.

-I found myself constantly updating my social media feeds for more information, and asking myself an endless list of questions: Will the people I know be okay?
+I constantly updated my social media feeds for more information and asked myself an endless list of questions: Will the people I know be okay?
 Will the people I don’t know be okay?

 I Was Living In My Fear

 Hearing that someone had left their house for a non-essential reason made me inhale sharply.
 I became more sensitive to the way people were talking to me.
 I snapped at my loved ones for not taking the situation as seriously as I was.

 This new way of living for me went on for a while.
 I would toss around in a restless sleep for nights on end, preparing to wake up with an aching body and broken lungs.
 Surely I must have picked up the virus at my yoga class?
 At the restaurant I visited last month?

 After more than a week of quarantining myself in my home and working remotely, my panicked emotions began to slowly subside.
 I was still anxious, but the intensity was not as horrible.
 That being said, I knew I had to take conscious steps to manage how I was feeling.